STORY BY JUDY FLEAGLE

 Two days later, everyone was going to be away overnight so everything was locked with special care.
 The manager came by to open up the following morning to find the back door unlocked, the office door open, and several other doors unlocked.
 Steven says he got really irritated and had another conversation with Rue: “You’ve got to stop messing with the locks.
 This is ridiculous.
 You’re making it hard for us to take care of your house.”
 Since then, there have been no more issues with locks.

 The folks in the private home I went to have been there for seven years and also have come to an understanding with the ghosts inhabiting their home.
 Just as at Heceta House, they have accepted the fact that they are there and talk to them when working around the house or out in the yard.
 Again, just as at Heceta House, once the major changes stopped, the activity decreased.
 It seems as though these ghosts have accepted their human occupants too.

 Then there’s Jefferson Davis, author of Haunted Astoria and other books on the paranormal.
 He is very familiar with what’s haunted and what’s not on the northern half of the Oregon Coast, and he is a collector of paranormal stories.
-As one who knows more than nearly anyone else in the Northwest about the paranormal, he organizes ghost hunter conferences and getaways.
-But his modus operandi doesn’t fit the stereotype.
+He knows more than nearly anyone else in the Northwest about the paranormal, but his modus operandi doesn’t fit the stereotype.

 He considers himself “as psychic as a brick” and he doesn’t use dousing rods, pendulums, or crystals to help communicate with spirits.

 He says, “I get no flashes of intuition, which come to most people.
 For me, it’s a matter of focus.”
 While Fillmore likes to use inexpensive digital cameras that don’t have some of the screening mechanisms of the more expensive ones, Davis uses an expensive digital camera in conjunction with a film camera and tries not to use flash.
 And he warns people not to trust camera shots.